tpetricek/elmish-spreadsheet/README.md

     When the event happens with `pos` as the new position to be selected, return a new state with `Active` set to `Some(pos)`.

+ 4. Go to `renderCell` and modify the condition `pos = ('A', 1)`.
+Rather than checking that we are rendering cell A1, we need to check whether we are rendering the cell specified in `state.Active` (note that this is an option type so you need to compare against `Some(pos)` or use `Option.contains`).

- 4. Finally, we need code that will trigger our new event.
+ 5. Finally, we need code that will trigger our new event.
 Find the `renderView` function in `main.fs`.
 This creates a `<td>` element with the cell.
 In the attributes of the element, add a handler for `OnClick` that triggers (using the `trigger` function) the `StartEdit(pos)` event.
 (The code is similar to